mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

     (a) Firefox Screenshots allows you to capture webpage content that can be viewed later by you or others.

-    (b) Firefox Screenshots allows you to capture webpage content that can be viewed later by you or others.

-    (c) Firefox Lockbox lets you access passwords saved to Firefox across devices.
+    (b) Firefox Lockbox lets you access passwords saved to Firefox across devices.
 A Firefox Account is required.

-    (d) Firefox Monitor is an informational service to promote online security by informing you of public data breaches.
+    (c) Firefox Monitor is an informational service to promote online security by informing you of public data breaches.
 You can scan email addresses on our website to see most publicly known breaches.
 If you subscribe with a Firefox Account, you will receive:

     * Full Report: This includes a complete list of publicly known hacks, including breaches of sensitive websites, such as those for children or adult and dating sites (these sites are excluded from website scans in order to protect the privacy of those individuals).
     * Breach Alerts: This notifies you if your email address appears in a new data breach.